metayeti/YABS.js/README.md

 // #include "path/to/file.js"
 ```

 Sometimes, you may wish to use just includes and don't have any use for variables.
-By default, YABS.js will skip the preprocessor.
-If you only use includes and not variables, then you might force the use of preprocessor by using `--preprocess` in the command line.
-Alternatively, use an unused variable parameter (for example, `-x` or `-i`).
+By default, YABS.js will skip the preprocessor step.
+If you only use includes and not variables, then you need to force the use of preprocessor with `--preprocess`.
+Alternatively, use an unused variable parameter (for example, `-p` for "preprocess").
 This will have the same effect of triggering the use of the preprocessor.

-### 4. Batch building
+### 5. Batch building

 YABS.js can build in batch mode.
 To do so, create a `build_all.json` (you can name it anything, but this is a useful convention) and add a single entry named `"batch_build"`.
 Inside, list all your build instructions files in order you wish to have them built: